gaugefreedom/intelexta/apps/verifiable-summary/CAR_LITE_PLAN.md

 ## Overview

-Implement **CAR-Lite** profile for the verifiable-summary MCP server to enable easy adoption by community plugins while maintaining 100% compliance with IntelexTA's CAR v0.2 schema.
+Implement **CAR-Lite** profile for the verifiable-summary MCP server to enable easy adoption by community plugins while maintaining 100% compliance with Intelexta's CAR v0.2 schema.

 ## Goals